michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0057.md

 - n: a person who supplies information
 - n: someone who sees an event and reports what happened
 ### Family
+- informant: informants+
-informant: informants+;inform: informant, information, informative, informatory, informed, informer, informing, informs, misinform;information: disinformation, informational, informations;informative: informatively, uninformative;informed: informedly, uninformed;informer: informers;misinform: misinformation, misinformed, misinforming, misinforms;misinformation: misinformations;uninformative: uninformatively
+- inform: informant, information, informative, informatory, informed, informer, informing, informs, misinform
+- information: disinformation, informational, informations
+- informative: informatively, uninformative
+- informed: informedly, uninformed
+- informer: informers
+- misinform: misinformation, misinformed, misinforming, misinforms
+- misinformation: misinformations
+- uninformative: uninformatively
 ### Examples
 - Prosecutors say the conspiracy included the fatal shootings of two government informants and seven other people.
 - In one case, the information was used to arrange the attempted murder of an informant.